ITensor/website/docs/classes/svdalgs.md

    *Returns*: `Spectrum` object containing eigenvalues of T.

-   Diagonalize a Hermitian Tensor T such that `T==dag(U)*D*primed(U)`.
+   Diagonalize a Hermitian Tensor T such that `T==dag(U)*D*prime(U)`.
 "Tensor" is a templated type and could be e.g. ITensor or IQTensor.
 U and D are passed by reference and overwritten on return.

    The method assumes that the indices of T come in pairs, one index with prime level 0 and a matching index with prime level 1 (reflecting the Hermitian nature of T).
 For example, T could have indices i,i',j, and j'.
 Saying that T is Hermitian means that `T == dag(swapPrime(T,0,1))`.